 This course is focused on the engine room i.e. your strumming/picking hand/arm.
-Rhythm also has a lot to do with your ears and brain – rhythm is everything!
-It’s instantly noticable if you’re ‘wandering’.
+Rhythm is everything – it has a lot to do with both ears and brain.
+It’s instantly noticeable if you’re ‘wandering’.
 The odd misplaced note is easily forgiven but rhythm is critical – if you struggle with time and keeping it then this is the course for you.

 Listening is at the heart of music.
 As hobbyists we generally play by ourselves and our rhythm never really gets addressed and practised correctly.